denstorti/kubernetes-webhook-example/README.md

 # Kubernetes webhook example

+This example is to illustrate problems in network communication using EKS, Calico and webhooks.
 # Webhook rule

 This example uses a ValidatinAdmissionWebhook that expects Deployments to be called `dallas-demo` if they have annotation `tunde.meetup.com/prod: "true"`.